 - URL Pattern

-This is the pattern which Nexus will use to match a request to Nexus.
+Nexus uses the URL Pattern will use to match a request to Nexus.
 If the regular expression in this pattern is matched, Nexus will either include or exclude the listed repositories from a particular artifact query.
 In Figure 6.21, “Routing Configuration Screen in Nexus” the two patterns are:

-- This pattern would match all paths which includes either "/com/somecompany/" or "/org/somecompany/".
-The expression in the parenthesis matches either com or org, and the ".*" matches zero or more characters.
-You would use a route like this to match your own organization’s artifacts and map these requests to the hosted Nexus Releases and Snapshots repositories.
+.*matches zero or more characters.
+You would use a route like this to match your own organization’s artifacts and map these requests to the hosted Releases and Snapshots repositories.

-- This pattern is used in an exclusive route.
-It matches every path that contains "/org/some-oss/".
-This particular exclusive route excludes the local hosted Releases and Snapshots directory for all artifacts which match this path.
+/org/some-oss/.
+This particular exclusive route excludes the local hosted Releases and Snapshots directory for all artifacts that match this path.
 When Nexus tries to resolve artifacts that match this path, it will exclude the Releases and Snapshots repositories.

 - Example "(?!/org/some-oss/.)."

-- Using this pattern in an exclusive route allows you to exclude everything, but the "org/some-oss" project(s).
+- Using this pattern in an exclusive route allows you to exclude everything, except the "org/some-oss" project(s).

 - Rule Type

-- Rule Type can be either "inclusive", "exclusive" or "blocking".
-An inclusive rule type defines the set of repositories which should be searched for artifacts when the URL pattern has been matched.
+- Rule Type can be either inclusive, exclusive or blocking.
+An inclusive rule type defines the set of repositories that should be searched for artifacts when the URL pattern has been matched.
 An exclusive rule type defines repositories which should not be searched for a particular artifact.
 A blocking rule will completely remove accessibility to the components under the specific pattern in a specified repository group.

 - Ordered Route Repositories